wguDataNinja/WGU-Reddit-Feedback-Analyzer/README.md

 └── README.md                                  # You are here
 ```
 ### Prototype

 The first version of this project was a single-pass LLM categorization of Reddit posts,
-and is still available in [the prototype dashboard](https://wgudataninja.github.io/WGU-Reddit-Feedback-Analyzer/prototype/index.html).
+and is still available in the prototype dashboard.

+## Pipeline Redesign (v1.1)

+The v1.1 redesign improves both LLM loops for reproducibility, efficiency, and structure.

+### Stage 1

+- Adds `TITLE:` and `BODY:` markers for LLM clarity.
+- Improves prompt guidance to exclude emotional venting from tagging.
+- Logs and snapshots all inputs per run for full reproducibility.
+- Verbose logging with timestamps and run tagging.

+### Stage 2

+- Uses full-batch LLM calls gated by token length.
+- Enforces a strict JSON schema using Pydantic for consistent structure.
+- Dedupes and finalizes cluster definitions post-LLM.
+- Regenerated all course PDF reports with validated cluster structure and tighter groupings.

+**Note:** Media-awareness tagging (`[MEDIA ATTACHED]`) is prototyped but not yet live.
+All prompt inputs are currently well below GPT-4o-mini’s token window; chunking logic is present but not triggered.
+Token size is reviewed monthly.

 ## LLM Classification Methodology

 This project uses **GPT-4o-mini** in a *guided zero-shot* configuration — with carefully defined roles, terminology, and instructions — to extract and cluster student pain points from Reddit posts.

-Inspired by Guo et al. (2023) [JAMIA](https://journals.aai.org/jamia/article/31/10/2181/7731085), we follow their **LLM-as-classifier** framework (see graphic below).
+Inspired by Guo et al. (2023) [JAMIA](https://journals.aai.org/jamia/article/31/10/2181/7731085), we follow their **LLM-as-classifier** framework.
 Rather than providing labeled examples, we guide the model using:

 - Clear role assignment (e.g., “You are a course designer...”)
 - Domain-specific definitions (*pain point*, *root cause*)